edmundhung/workaholic-site-template/content/concepts.md

 By default, all files parsed are saved in the `data` namespace.
 For example, if you have a markdown file with file path being `./contents/articles/hello-world.md`, you should be able to retrieve its content and metadata by `query('data', 'articles/hello-world.md')`, assuming `contents` being the source directory in the configuration.

 By adding `QueryEnhancer` generated from the plugin, you can extend the query client's functionality by registering a new namespace with the corresponding handlers.
-For details, please checks the [Plugins](./plugins) section.
+For details, please checks the [Plugins](../plugins) page.

 To facilitate local testing, Workaholic also provides a little helper which persist your KV data on Miniflare for you: